 The trap causes the area 10ft either side of the door to fall away into a 20[°] deep pit.
-Anyone caught in the area must make a Saving Throw or suffer 2d6 damage, as well as having to get out.
+Anyone caught in the area must suffers 2d6 damage, as well as having to get out.
+A Test of Luck is allowed for player characters to avoid this damage.
 Worse, at the bottom of the pit are four starving ghouls.

-Ghouls

-Type: Undead Armour Class 6 (13) Hit Dice 2 Hit Points 9 each Attack: 2 claws (d3), 1 bite (d4) Save 16 Special: After a successful hit from a ghoul, a Saving Throw is needed or the victim is paralysed for 3d6 turns.
-Move 9
+Ghouls AC 6 (13) HD 2 HP 9 each Attack: 2 claws (d3), 1 bite (d4) Special: After a successful hit from a ghoul, the victim is paralysed for 3d6 turns.
+A Test of Luck is allowed for player characters to avoid this damage.
+Move 9 Challenge Level/XP: 3/60

-18: CRYPT
+18: Crypt

 This large room is surprisingly plain, with an earthen floor.
 Beneath the floor are the bodies of numerous sacrificial victims, with some partially exposed skeletons as in the corridor outside.
 It also serves as a treasure room.
-The treasures are two statuettes of the god Orlusz worth 300gp each, a gold and emerald ceremonial neck chain worth 400gp, and a locked chest containing 3000gp.
+The treasures are two statuettes of the god Orlusz worth 300 gp each, a gold and emerald ceremonial neck chain worth 400 gp, and a locked chest containing 3000 gp.
 The chest is not trapped, but it is locked and made of metal.
 The key is nowhere to be found.